Jackpines (PNT) Natural Area

 Other Information

 Hi Frank, Looks like it wasn’t incorporated (Jackpines)… the south half is, but not the north half: CLR 970603 crown land reservation, formally PNT 970266 protective notation – conservation, Recreation or Tourism potential 129.07 ha.
-Remark text: based on the local committee recommendations salvage of burnt trees for firewood and domestic used by permit may continue in the NW-1 and the NE-1-76-17-5.
+Remark text: based on the local committee recommendations salvage of burnt trees for firewood and domestic use[d] by permit may continue in the NW-1 and the NE-1-76-17-5.
 Until December 31st 2013.
 At that time this land will be reviewed for inclusion in Winagami wildland provincial park in 2014.

 Presumably, a decade later, the review for inclusion in the WPP is still ongoing.

 Winagami WPP Description [2].
 The southern portion includes a stretch of the South Heart River valley and associated riparian areas that serve as a wildlife corridor.
 The area contains a jack pine-dominated sand dune and outwash complex.
-The park’s northern portion consists of lands around the dams and diversion of the South Heart River.
+The Park’s northern portion consists of lands around the dams and diversion of the South Heart River.

 Site Statistics